ghifarimuh/Data-Practice/README.md

 ## License

-The datasets in this repository are available for anyone to use, modify, and distribute under the terms of the MIT license.
-See  `LICENSE`  for more information.
+The datasets in this repository are available for anyone to use, modify, and distribute.

 Happy coding!